RealityRipple/EmoteWall/CONFIG.md

         - [ ] If `false`, no kappagen will occur on golden kappa train completions.
         - [ ] If Integer, the value is the minimum level required for a golden kappa train to trigger a kappagen.
           - [ ] If `0`, no kappagen will occur on golden kappa train success.
         - [ ] If Array, each key of the array should be a string containing a range of integers, such as `'1'`, `'2-5'` or `'6-10'`, or an open-maximum range such as `'11+'`.
         Each value can be a boolean or array:
           - [ ] If `true`, a kappagen will occur.
+          - [ ] If `false`, no kappagen will occur.
+          - [ ] If an array of kappa styles, a kappagen of one of the listed styles will occur.

+    * `treasuretrain`
+      *Settings related to treasure trains.*
+      Requires `channel:read:hype_train` scope.

+      * `begin`
+        *A treasure train begins in your channel.*
+        This value can be a boolean or array:
+        - [ ] If `true`, a kappagen will occur.
+        - [ ] If `false`, no kappagen will occur.
+        - [ ] If an array of kappa styles, a kappagen of one of the listed styles will occur.

+      * `success`
+        *Minimum level for a kappagen on treasure train completion.*
+        This value can be a boolean, integer, or array:
+        - [ ] If `true`, a kappagen will occur on all treasure train completions.
+        - [ ] If `false`, no kappagen will occur on treasure train completions.
+        - [ ] If Integer, the value is the minimum level required for a treasure train to trigger a kappagen.
+          - [ ] If `0`, no kappagen will occur on treasure train success.
+        - [ ] If Array, each key of the array should be a string containing a range of integers, such as `'1'`, `'2-5'` or `'6-10'`, or an open-maximum range such as `'11+'`.
+        Each value can be a boolean or array:
+          - [ ] If `true`, a kappagen will occur.